We Were Wrong

 We were the only tourists in town and spent a good deal of time wandering around seeing if there was anyone with very good English who could provide us tips (nope), anywhere we could buy beer (nope), places to eat other than our guesthouse (nope), and anyone willing to take us on a boat to Black Island the next day (yep!).

 A Black Island tour is the one thing to do besides relaxing on the beach or a hammock.
-With its impressive ragged cliffs (guess what color?), big soft sand beach, and easily accessed cave with an underground swimming hole, it’s a nice, albeit somewhat expensive day trip.
+With its impressive ragged cliffs (guess what color?), big soft sand beach, and easily accessed cave with an underground swimming hole, it's a nice, albeit somewhat expensive day trip (2,500 pesos for four people, plus 500 if you want to visit a second island).

 Nuts & Bolts